And

 HIGH STRUNG is a fun, fast mystery that I couldn’t put down!

-I really like books where I am not only entertained, but where I can learn new things as well.
-My time spent reading HIGH STRUNG contained both.
+where I can learn new things as well.
+My time spent reading HIGH STRUNG

-I had book two, A BEAD IN THE HAND out and ready to read after this one and I was just as pleased!
+IN THE HAND out and ready to read after this one and I was just as pleased!

 Give HIGH STRUNG a try.
 You’re going to be happy you did!